 Back on the trail again after leaving Pryor’s Hut

 As you walk down the road you will come to a hairpin bend.
 You can just see the trail marker post in the centre of this image

 Through the gate

-On the day I did this walk (March) there was a Tiger snake in the wet area looking for food.
-He/She shot off very quickly and wasn’t there when I returned
+On the day I did this walk (March) there was a Death Adder in the wet area looking for food.
+He/she shot off very quickly and wasn’t there when I returned

 Trail example on Mount Gingera.
-This is a good example.
-Much of the trail was more overgrown than this.
+This is a good example however a lot of the trail was more overgrown than this.
 Wear gaiters and bring trekking poles to make a bit of noise

 The things you see when you are looking for snakes on the trail.
 A lovely Mountain Katadyn on the ground

 Paper daisy on Mount Gingera